OpenNative/open-native/README.md

 Open Native is the long overdue Rosetta Stone that **allows native modules to be used cross-ecosystem**.
 It handles all the necessary autolinking, type marshalling and API-binding to allow you to choose the highest quality native module for your project, no matter what ecosystem it comes from.

-For our first integration, we've **enabled NativeScript to use React Native native modules** simply by running `npm install @open-native/core` and adding a few lines to their Webpack config.
-From there, just `npm install` the native module (autolinking is handled under-the-hood).
-The module can then be used **exactly as documented for React Native**.
+For our first integration, we've **enabled NativeScript to use React Native native modules** exactly as documented for React Native.

+### How does it work?

+Open Native **implements just the native module API and autolinking** for a given ecosystem (e.g. React Native) without including any unnecessary core code or CLI tooling.
+It then exposes the native APIs in an ecosystem-agnostic manner that another framework (e.g. NativeScript) can provide a minimal adapter for.

 ## How do you use it?